MicrosoftDocs/power-platform/power-platform/developer/unified-experience/copy-to-ode.md

 1. Online development environment (target)

 > [!IMPORTANT]
-> Ensure that both source and target environments should be in the same geo or region.
+> Ensure that both source and target are in the same geographic region.
 (Provisioning is now available in all regions).

+## Step by step instructions

 > [!NOTE]
-> Copying across geo is not supported in PPAC.

-## Step by step instructions
+> To copy from one ODE to another, skip to step 4.

 ### Step 1: Connect finance and operations apps with a new Microsoft Dataverse instance

 For instructions on performing this step, use [Connect finance and operations apps with a new Microsoft Dataverse instance](https://learn.microsoft.com/dynamics365/fin-ops-core/dev-itpro/power-platform/environment-lifecycle-connect-finops-new-dv).

-### Step 2: Install/update the latest Dynamics 365 Finance and Operation Platform tools app
+### Step 2: Install/update the latest Dynamics 365 Finance and Operations Platform tools app

 > [!NOTE]
 > This application/solution is needed to connect Visual studio extension to the Finance and Operations environment.